sonny-devp/sonny-devp/README.md

 # Hey there 🤟

-I'm Sonny, fullstack developer who specializes in front-end development.
+I'm Sonny 💻, fullstack developer who specializes in front-end development.
 I live on punto fijo, Venezuela.

 - 👩‍💻 I'm currently working on <a href = "http://bessersolutions.com" target="blank">Besser Solutions C.A </a>